Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 • Understand that these are formed from 오 and 우 combining with other vowels

-• Distinguish the very similar pairs: 왜 vs 웨 (and why it barely matters)
+• Distinguish the very similar pairs: 왜 vs 웨 (and why it barely matters in speech)

 • See the complete 21-vowel system laid out for the first time

-• Read 10 real Korean words using today's compound vowels
+• Read and listen to 10 real Korean words using today's vowels

 🔁